Part 6 -

 They did not plan for it to have been as easy in getting through the border without a fight.
 Once word quickly got out of the operation, it didn’t take long for additional fighters from other factions – like from Palestinian Islamic Jihad – to join as well.

 The area near the Gaza border was mostly surrounded by these bases and settlements, but three miles away from the Gaza border there was also a music event happening that Hamas was not previously aware of.
 When the operation happened in the early morning hours, the Nova festival was still ongoing.
-Israeli settlers attending ran away when they realized what was happening.
+The settlers attending ran away when they realized what was happening.
 Some were taken hostage, while others were killed.
-Yet is often not acknowledged that many of the deaths from this, and in general on that day, were by their own country.
+Yet is often not acknowledged that many of the deaths from this, and in general on that day, were by their own IOF soldiers.

 During October 7, as the Israeli military was caught by surprise and struggling to reclaim their imposed security grip, they are said to have implemented a specific protocol.